dennyzhang/terraform_jenkins_digitalocean/README.md

 # Thus we can scp scripts, then run them via ssh
 export ssh_key_file="/tmp/id_rsa"

+export additional_volume_size="5" # craete one additional volume with 5gb.
+If empty, it will be skipped
 # export ssh_keys="XXXX"
 # export do_token="XXX"
 ```